Catire Bello: American Campaign

 Despite such a rough start to his American campaign Catire Bello would try again with a run in the Tropical Park Derby.
 Despite breaking better this time he simply didn't have it in him a higher dose of Lasix and fast fractions led to an even bigger dud then seen in the Florida Derby finishing 9th and only managing to defeat 1 horse in the race.
 His final bid to make it into the Kentucky Derby would be the Derby Trial.
 Like in the Florida Derby he would not go to the lead and stay towards the back running past tired horses to finish 4th by over 11 lengths.
-The possibility of making it into the Kentucky Derby was now simply unachievable so they decided to go for a different triple crown instead.
+The possibility of making it into the Kentucky Derby was now simply unachievable so they decided to go for the Venezuelan Triple Crown instead.

 Venezuelan Triple Crown

 With no hope of running in the Kentucky Derby and replicating the achievements of Canonero II they shipped Catire Bello back quickly to get him back to Venezuela in time for the first jewel of the triple crown The Clasico Jose Antonio Paez.
 The trip back was very exhausting as Catire Bello would have just over 3 weeks after the Derby Trial to run in The Clasico Jose Antonio Paez.
 The trip caused Catire Bello to lose over 20 kilograms or 44 pounds.
 To get him into shape trainer Ivan Calixto prepped him with easy 2 mile gallops.
 Even with a nearly undefeated record in Venezuela people were skeptical if he was fit enough to win the race.
 Due to many people believing that Catire Bello was not at his best and vulnerable the race attracted 10 racers to challenge him.
 Despite being far from at his fittest Catire Bello ran in the race anyway.
-At the start, he was not a clear leader, and instead stalked right behind the front runners and not going with his normal front running style.
+At the start, he was not a clear leader, and instead stalked right behind the front runners not going with his normal front running style.
 But by the far the turn he picked up drifting to the center of the track and opening up a 4 length lead to win.